Overview

 The market order for an option has low liquidity.

-Your order did not fill because there was not enough volume at your limit price.
+There wasn't enough volume at your limit price.

 When you want to buy a stock, someone in the market must be selling the stock at a price you are willing to pay.
 If there is not enough volume for your stock at your limit price, then your order will not be able to fill and will be cancelled.